souryacs/LitRevw/SNP_QTL_GWAS.md

 [Hierarchical Poisson model - He et al. Transl.
 Psychiatry 2022](https://pubmed.ncbi.nlm.nih.gov/35436980/) derives allele-specific QTLs and applies on AD.
 It employs hierarchical poisson model by prioritizing the heterozygous SNPs.
 Does not consider the total counts.

 [stratAS - Shetty et al. AJHG 2021](https://pubmed.ncbi.nlm.nih.gov/34699744/) Applies allele specific QTL inference from ChIP-seq (chromatinQTL) on prCa data.
 Uses haplotype-based beta binomial model for the allele specific read counts, and identify the causal variants.
 Tests individual SNPs for each peak (within 100 Kb of peak center).
+It was proposed in [Gusev et al. bioRxiv 2019](https://www.biorxiv.org/content/10.1101/631150v1) and is also used in [Grishin et al. Nat Genet 2022](https://pubmed.ncbi.nlm.nih.gov/35697866/).